 Lifestyle Modifications as Foundation Treatment

 Dietary changes form the cornerstone of type 2 diabetes management.
-Carbohydrate counting helps predict blood glucose response, with 15 grams of carbohydrates typically raising blood glucose by 2-3 mmol/L. Focus on complex carbohydrates with glycemic index below 55, including whole grains, legumes, and non-starchy vegetables.
+Carbohydrate counting helps predict blood glucose response, with 15 grams of carbohydrates typically raising blood glucose by 2-3 mmol/L. Focus on complex carbohydrates with a glycemic index below 55, including whole grains, legumes, and non-starchy vegetables.

 Portion control using the plate method allocates half your plate to non-starchy vegetables, one quarter to lean protein, and one quarter to whole grains or starchy vegetables.
 This visual guide eliminates calorie counting while naturally limiting carbohydrate intake to 45-60 grams per meal.